karinait/fashion-classification/README.md

 	{'Casual Shoes': 0.2870946526527405, 'Flats': 0.06451930850744247, 'Formal Shoes': 0.4267609715461731, 'Heels': 0.1557253748178482, 'Sandals': 0.05419463291764259}
    ```

-   The category with the highest score would correspond to the most probable item type corresponding to the image evaluated.
-In this example the category would be "Formal Shoes".
+   The category with the highest score would correspond to the most probable item type for the image.
+In this example the most suitable item type for the image would be "Formal Shoes".

+---

 ## Predictions with a Python script